xresch/HieraStatsReport/README.md

 # HieraStatsReport
 HieraStatsReport ("Hierachical Statistics Report") is a small tool that was created to report test results for load tests as HTML, CSV, JSON, into Databases and other targets with the option to be extended for custom reporting.

-THIS PROJECT JUST STARTED AND IS UNDER CONSTRUCTION! :D

 # Notes on Usage
 - **Summary Report:** Is generated based on all previous aggregated datapoints.
 For Example: